arpansahu/common_readme/AWS Deployment/Jenkins.md

 sudo systemctl status jenkins
 ```

-Now for serving the Jenkins UI from Nginx add these following lines to the Nginx file located at
+Now for serving the Jenkins UI from Nginx add the following lines to the Nginx file located at
 /etc/nginx/sites-available/arpansahu by running the following command

 ```